faantoniadou/Visualising-the-Cosmos/docs/source/main.rst

 User input
 ----------------
 Upon initialisation the user is prompted to enter information about the halo we want to analyse.
-These are are found as instance variables which we describe below:

-.. autofunction:: self.quantity
-.. autofunction:: self.how_large
+These are the instance variables ``self.quantity`` and ``self.how_large``.
+The former is the quantity to search for in halo catalogue and the latter is the size of the quantity possessed by our halo, relative to the maximum.
+For instance, if we set ``self.quantity = mass`` and ``self.how_large = 3``, we would be looking at the dark matter halo with the third to largest mass.